Thomas & Friends: Storytelling

-Up until series 12, narration and dialogue were performed by a single storyteller.
-Starting from series 22 up until series 24, Thomas the Tank Engine himself takes over as the narrator and breaks the fourth wall.
+Up until series 12, narration and dialogue were performed by a single storyteller before the characters gained their own voice actors in series 13 onwards.
+Starting from series 22 up until series 24, Thomas himself (voiced by John Hasler in the UK dub and Joseph May in the US dub) takes over as the narrator.

 Models

-The original live action models were filmed on giant 16 x 20 model railway layout sets that were built and dismantled one by one for each episode's scenes.
+The original live action models were filmed on giant 16 x 20 model railway layout sets, which were set up and dismantled one by one for each episode's scenes.
 The models were built to the 1:32 scale, known in model railway circles in "Gauge 1".
 From Series 1 to 3, the locomotives used chassis made by Märklin, along with scratch built plastic bodies.
 Along with the moving eyes, eyelid mechanisms and resin faces, these bodies included smoke generators.
 For the first five series, the rolling stocks were made using Tenmille kits and most of them were later replaced with duplicates made from resin casts.
 Later models were constructed entirely from scratch.
 Some of the models from the sister television series Tugs were reused in later episodes of the series.

 From Series 5 to 12, some larger-scale models were used for the narrow gauge characters, to more easily fit the complex mechanisms into them while retaining a sufficient level of detail.
 In Series 6, the characters known as "the Pack" (construction machines) were also constructed on a large scale, and larger models of Thomas and Percy were made to interact with them.
 In the ninth series, another large-scale Thomas model was built to be at the same scale as the narrow gauge engines and to provide greater possibilities for interaction.
 It was joined by a large version of James in the tenth series.
 Among the CGI switch in 2009, some of these models were put on display in a special exhibit at Drayton Manor Theme Park's Thomas Land.
 Nitrogen Studios (who provided the animation for the series from series 12 to 16) also had some of the original models on display.

 Animation techniques

-The live action models used in 1984 could not lip sync.
+The live-action models used since 1984 could not lip sync.
 HIT's subsidiary HOT Animation introduced the use of CGI in the show about 20 years later, first to add smoke and other effects.
 In 2009, HIT introduced a fully CGI series.
 In Series 12, CGI by Nitrogen Studios was used to animate the characters' faces and to make the people and animals move.
 The 13th Series was the first to be fully animated in CGI.